ks-new-coder/consultancy_Project/README.md

-o develop a web-based application using PHP that allows users to manage their LIC and Mutual funds.
+To develop a web-based application using PHP that allows users to manage their LIC and Mutual funds.
 The system will provide functionalities for policy/investment tracking, premium due alerts, returns calculation, and portfolio management.

 **Features:**